Pavel Filatyev

-Pavel Olegovich Filatyev (Note: On rare occasions, his last name Филатьев is transliterated as Filatiev.) (Павел Олегович Филатьев; born 9 August 1988) is a former soldier of the Russian Army's paratroopers during the 2022 Russian invasion of Ukraine.
-He published a detailed 141-page memoir on the Russian social media site Vkontakte, which caused a sensation in August 2022.
+Pavel Olegovich Filatyev (Note: On rare occasions, his last name Филатьев is transliterated as Filatiev.) (Павел Олегович Филатьев; born 9 August 1988) is a former soldier (senior sergeant) of the Russian Army's paratroopers during the 2022 Russian invasion of Ukraine.

+In August 2022 he published a detailed 141-page memoir on the Russian social media website Vkontakte, which caused a major stir on Russian internet.
 Filatyev was part of the initial ground invasion in the first two months of the war.
 He was injured and sent back to Russia for recuperation, during which time (45 days) he wrote his memoir, called "ZOV 56" after the tactical symbol displayed on Russian vehicles during the invasion.
-He fled Russia afterwards, passing through many countries.
+The book is available under a copyleft license from several websites.

+Having faced prosecution in Russia, he fled the country, passing through several destinations.
 He was arrested in Tunisia, where the authorities thought he was a spy.
 After Tunisia, he decided to go to France where he asked for political asylum.
+On August 30, 2022 Filatyev was granted a right of asylum in France.

 Biography

 Youth and career

-Pavel Filatyev, born in Volgodonsk, is from a military family, and previously served in the Russian Army in Chechnya in the late 2000s.
+Pavel Filatyev was born on August 2nd, 1988 in Volgograd Oblast into a military family.
+He served in the Russian Army in Chechnya in the late 2000s.
 He then worked as a horse trainer for the meat-producing company Miratorg for almost ten years.
 In 2021 he reenlisted in the army for financial reasons.
 According to Andrew Roth, the first journalist to speak to Filatyev, he had been quite loyal to the government and the army, finding it important to carry out commander's orders, but that changed by the confusion and poor conditions in the run-up to the invasion, and deteriorating food and health circumstances and army discipline as the war progressed.